matloff/TidyverseSkeptic/README.md

 That's a lot of machinery to implement one little vector operation, one that is of course quite common.

-Oddly, in the above article, Tidy advocates's only objection to brackets is that only the "naughty kids" use them:

-> ...one thing we have learned is that when we teach the tidyverse
-> consistently, the presence of base R patterns (e.g., using square
-> brackets to select columns instead of dplyr::select()) stands out.
-An
-> assignment completed entirely with base R syntax (in a class where
-> tidyverse is being used) could signal a student who is less engaged
-> with the overall learning materials for the course.

 ## Case study:  Tidy as an obstacle to R ststistical methods

+In the last section, we discussed the Tidyers' opposition to the '$' and brackets operations.
+This is an obvious impediment to R's statistical operations.

+Statistics in R is mainly are vector- and matrix-oriented.
+(A matrix is a special case of a vector.)
+Thus we immediately see a problem with Tidy.

-Most of the R statistical functions return S3 object, i.e. lists, accessible via '$'.
-I would find it difficult to teach a course in linear regression, principal components, log-linear models and so o  to students who did not have solid prior experience with '$'.
+Equally important, most of the R statistical functions return S3 object, i.e. lists, accessible via '$'.
+I would find it difficult to teach a course in linear regression, principal components, log-linear models and so on to students who did not have solid prior experience with '$'.

 [Here](https://clauswilke.com/blog/2020/09/07/pca-tidyverse-style/) is
 an example of bridging the gap between Tidy and statistics, by Claus